salopst/salopst.github.io/content/posts/2020-05-18-hugo-and-emacs.md

 >
 >--- [https://gohugo.io/content-management/urls/](https://gohugo.io/content-management/urls/)

-- Wordpress uploads were to a location that maps to the regex to `http://sjy.yearl.us/wp-content/uploads/.*/` This is replaced with `/wp-uploads/` in this implementation.
+- Wordpress uploads were to a location that maps to the regex to `/wp-uploads` in this implementation.

 - Not sure I like the blockquote rendering, and I'd kind of like to fold in a `<footer>` element.
 But then I'm getting into the realm of markdown parsing, not hudo HTML styling.
 Does this matter enough to create a shortcode?, the output of which should be: